What is undermethylation?

 Who can be undermethylated?

 I often see high achieving, type A individuals with strong perfectionistic tendencies to be undermethylated.
 They are calm on the outside with lots of inner tension and often, severe depression.
 Undermethylation is also an underlying component of autism.
+Please note, we receive our methylation status in utero.
+Undermethylation is not the same condition as histamine intolerance or Mast Cell Activation Syndrome (MCAS).
+We are also more at risk of developing certain types of cancers.

 How can we fix it?